angularexample/mfe-angular-react-nx/README.md

 `apps/host/tsconfig.json`

-Under the compilerOptions, add the following code to allow JSX.
+Under the `compilerOptions`, add the following code to allow JSX.

 ```
   "compilerOptions": {